Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

                             latS: float=None, latN: float=None, lonW: float=None,lonE: float=None,
                             output= False, output_dir= None)

-hovmoller_lev_time_plot: This function requires data, a region, and the type of data processing.
+*hovmoller_lev_time_plot*: This function requires data, a region, and the type of data processing.
 It produces a Hovmöller plot of regionally averaged temperature and salinity with the selected preprocessing of the data (e.g., whether anomalies are computed and how, and whether they are normalized or not).
 The region name supports all the major oceans and seas, in case users require a custom region, they can fill in the values of latitude, and longitude in the boxes as desired.